Benefit information for landlords

 Read more about when Local Housing Allowance can be paid directly to the landlord in our Safeguards Policy (PDF, 200KB).
 You can contact us for more information about this.

 Payment can alternatively be paid by closed cheque.
+This will be paid every 4 weeks in arrears, whether paid to landord or tenant.

 If your tenant is in rent arrears to the equivalent of 8 weeks or more please contact us as we may be able to pay their Local Housing Allowance directly to you.